 Network membership is open to institutional food service directors and buyers as well as farmers, food suppliers, advocates, supporters, and researchers.

 Whether your institution is just getting started with sourcing Michigan foods or is working toward set goals, Cultivate Michigan has the resources to help you find, buy and use local foods.
-Joining Cultivate Michigan is free and open to food service buyers at any Michigan institution, including early childhood programs, K-12 schools, colleges and universities, hospitals and health systems, and long-term care facilities.
+Joining Cultivate Michigan is free and open to foodservice buyers at any Michigan institution, including early childhood programs, K-12 schools, colleges and universities, hospitals and health systems, and long-term care facilities.
 Ready to get started?
 Here are your first steps

 All aspects of the food system, from farm to plate, are explicitly connected to health.
 However, our current food system favors industrial farms, synthetic fertilizers and pesticides, and the misuse of antibiotics.
 Healthcare institutions are increasingly recognizing their role in a new health paradigm, as environmental concerns over our damaged food system converge with healthcare’s interest in preventing disease and promoting health.
-Health care institutions have a great opportunity to affect positive change by leveraging their purchasing power -- now 18 percent of the GDP -- and engaging health professionals in improving community health through access to sustainable food.
+Health care institutions have an excellent opportunity to affect positive change by leveraging their purchasing power -- now 18 percent of the GDP -- and engaging health professionals in improving community health through access to sustainable food.

 Michigan has the second most diverse agricultural production in the country.
 Unfortunately, 59 percent of our residents live in a place that has inadequate access to the food they need for a healthy daily diet.
 With the help of our expert staff at the Ecology Center, health care institutions are making Michigan a leader in shaping a food system that supports prevention-based health care by involvement in our Healthy Food in Health Care program, which is part of the national campaign Health Care Without Harm.